SANdood/ActiON-Dashboard/README.md

 Dropcam Stream
 =====
-In order to display a Dropcam stream, your camera must bu public.
+In order to display a Dropcam stream, your camera must be public.
 This is the only way to display a Dropcam stream.

 1. Login into your Dropcam account and select the camera that you want to add to the dashboard.
 Click on Sharing > Public.
 Click on "Make Public" button.
 * Copy content of "Embed Video" box to a text editor.